superflanker27/yt-thumbnail-downloader/README.md

 Downloads thumbnail from yt vid

-made in 2 minutes WR
+made in 26 seconds WR